johnalpha74/100-Days-of-Python/Day 12/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# Day 12 - Scope & Number Guessing Game

 ### Concepts Practised
-- Printing to the Console in Python
-- String Manipulation and Code Intelligence
-- Debugging
-- The Python Input Function
-- Python Variables
-- Variable Naming
+- How to Modify a Global Variable

-### Band Name Generator
+- Python Constants and Global Scope

+### The Number Guessing Game